+No Chiang Mai itinerary is complete without eating!
 The food at Chai Lai Orchid is excellent and they have a great variety.
 Breakfast is included every day and is served Afternoon Tea-style on a multi-tier tray with fruit, muffins, croissants and cereal.
 Then lunch and dinner has a variety of western and Asian food like Tom Yum and Pad Thai.
 There’s also a café at the resort that’s operated independently.
 They have excellent coffees and smoothies, as well as casual fare and Thai food.
 Honestly, we never felt like we needed to leave because the menus had lots of variety and it was all excellent.

+Thai massage is a staple for any Chiang Mai itinerary.
 I was lucky enough to get an in-room Thai massage at Chai Lai Resort.
 It’s a traditional style Thai massage so be sure to wear loose, comfortable clothing as the massage is quite active – and firm!
 If you want a gentle massage, be sure to tell your masseuse at the start otherwise you’ll end up battered and bruised.
 My massage in Chiang Mai only cost 500 Thai Baht (about $25).
 It’s more than you’d pay in the city but it’s important to remember that the money is going to support these incredible women.

 We didn’t have an opportunity to do any shopping in Chiang Mai city however there’s a cooperative shop at Chai Lai that supports local women artisans.
 So whether you want purses and bags, jewelry, or clothing, you can purchase it from the ladies there.
 I bought a cloth satchel, a bracelet, and a tank top that I love so much.
 They were pretty affordable too, and I love knowing that funds are going directly to support women in the community.